FunkyE9th/Test/docs/HTSwith32kHzXtal.md

-6. Connect to the module using the nRF Toolbox
+6. Connect to the module using nRF Toolbox

    - Launch nRFToolbox and then click HTM icon